lukechampine/ldwm/README.md

     done &
     exec ldwm

-You can define colors for your status bar in config.h and use them by inserting \x01, \x02, etc. in your xsetroot.
-For example:
+You can define colors for your status bar in config.h and reference them with \x01, \x02, etc. For example:

     colored () {
         echo -e "\x01This text is \x02colored!"